EngineAwesome/documentation/faqs/zapier.md

 ### When creating a Zap, why don’t I see all my Engine Awesome fields available for use.

-Only fields marked "is searchable" in your Engine Awesome" schema be available in Zapier.
+Only fields marked "is searchable" in your Engine Awesome schema are available in Zapier.
 Just edit the field in Engine Awesome, save, and refresh the feed in Zapier.
 The field should now be available.